What do we mean by training delivery methods?

 - Continuous Improvement: Microlearning only takes up a few minutes of each day but also occurs regularly, the concept of spaced repetition.
 Therefore, learners can implement the knowledge gained almost immediately into their workday, establishing a culture of continual learning and improvement.

 - Supports BYOD (Bring your own device): Allows employees to access training content on any device they currently own, security is built into the microlearning platform.

 Although micro-learning is not by definition screen size, content or device-dependent – it does tend to fit better with mobile devices using bite-size content and learning techniques like spaced repetition.

 How you choose to deliver training to your employees can have a big impact on the effectiveness.

-The three modern training delivery methods discussed can be used individually to great effect, but an even better way to build effective training strategies is to combine these delivery methods along with spaced repetition.
+The three modern training delivery methods discussed can be used individually to great effect, but an even better way to build effective training delivery methods is to combine these delivery methods along with spaced repetition.